icopy-site/awesome/docs/awesome/toolsforactivism.md

  * [Thunderclap](http://thunderclap.it) - use this to coordinate a group sharing the same message on social media at the same time.
 You write a tweet, make a campaign, and ask people to pledge to support your campaign.
 When you reach your goal of a certain number of pledgers, your tweet will automatically be posted to each pledger's social media.
  * [Loomio](https://www.loomio.org/) - Tool for collaborative decision-making in groups.
 Note: Loomio's [code is also open source](https://github.com/loomio/loomio), but it's generally used as a hosted service.
  * [Change.org](https://www.change.org/) Petition site.
 Chose a target, make a petition, send it to your friends.
-If they get traction, Change.org has staff that can provide support. (https://github.com/drewrwilson/toolsforactivism/blob/master/They also have org accounts, that allow groups to do branded pages and export contact info of signers.)
+If they get traction, Change.org has staff that can provide support.
+(They also have org accounts, that allow groups to do branded pages and export contact info of signers.)
- * [Contact Congress (https://github.com/drewrwilson/toolsforactivism/blob/master/FFTF)](http://congress.fightforthefuture.org/) - Used to send emails to members of the US Congress.
+ * [Contact Congress (FFTF)](http://congress.fightforthefuture.org/) - Used to send emails to members of the US Congress.
 This is Fight for the Future's hosted-version of the open sources Contact Congress.
 Ideal for organizations that send a lot of emails to congress, but who don't have tech staff who can install and maintain their own version of the open source software.
  * [ControlShift](https://www.controlshiftlabs.com/) - Distributed petitions, events and local groups for progressive advocacy organizations.
 Tools to help make campaigns more participatory.
  * [Riseup](http://riseup.net/) - A provider of communication tools for activists, including free webmail, chat, and VPN
  * [Action Network](https://actionnetwork.org) - A nonprofit digital organizing toolset for progressive organizations.
 Includes petitions, advocacy, fundraising, mass email, and more for free or cheap.
- * [Democracy.io](https://democracy.io) (https://github.com/drewrwilson/toolsforactivism/blob/master/[code](https://github.com/sinak/democracy.io)) - Send messages to members of the US Senate and House of Representatives.
+ * [Democracy.io](https://democracy.io) ([code](https://github.com/sinak/democracy.io)) - Send messages to members of the US Senate and House of Representatives.

 ## Operating Systems: